 Spammers often try to remove your best backlinks.
 They contact the website owner of the link by using your name and request the webmaster to remove your sites’ backlink.

-To prevent this, you can do two things:
+To prevent such a negative SEO attack, you can do two things:

 - The website can communicate with webmasters and use an email address from the domain of your site, instead of using Gmail or anything else of the sort.
 This way, you can prove that the work for your website is authentic, and you’re not someone else who’s pretending to be you.